Thulaa123/bhasha-theme/README.md

 6. Open a new terminal and run the below command to give the necessary permissions to the plugin
 ```
 chown -R www-data:www-data /var/www/html/themes

 ```
+7. Activate the theme form the backend settings > frontend themes > activate the relevant theme